-Many years ago, fed up by the ultra commercialism the ‘holiday season’ had evolved into, I made the decision that Christmas at the Ferguson’s would first focus on the real meaning behind Christmas.
+Many years ago, fed up by the ultra commercialism the ‘holiday season’ had evolved into, I made the decision that Christmas at the Ferguson’s would first focus on the real meaning of Christmas.
 Before anything else, we read the Christmas story from the Bible.
 We read of the prophecy and angelic announcement of the birth of Jesus Christ.
-We read how shepherds and wisemen came to worship.
-To make it easy, I’ve consolidated the portions of story from across the scriptures into a concise, chronological story.
-The story begins below…
+We read how shepherds and wise men came to worship.
+To make it easy, I’ve consolidated the portions of the story from across the scriptures into a concise, chronological story.
+The real Christmas story begins below…

 Isaiah 7:14, 9:6

 (14) Therefore the Lord himself shall give you a sign; Behold, a virgin shall conceive, and bear a son, and shall call his name Immanuel.
 (6) For unto us a child is born, unto us a son is given: and the government shall be upon his shoulder: and his name shall be called Wonderful, Counselor, The mighty God, The everlasting Father, The Prince of Peace.

 (2) But thou, Bethlehem Ephratah, though thou be little among the thousands of Judah, yet out of thee shall he come forth unto me that is to be ruler in Israel; whose goings forth have been from of old, from everlasting.

 (22) Now all this was done, that it might be fulfilled which was spoken of the Lord by the prophet, saying, (23) Behold, a virgin shall be with child, and shall bring forth a son, and they shall call his name Emmanuel, which being interpreted is, God with us.